ccwinch/live-streaming-tech-notes/src/problems.md

 ## The camera controller is powered off ("no lights")

-Check the power cable hasn't come loose.
+Check the power cable hasn't come loose and that the switch on the back of the camera controller is in the "on" position.

 ## The streaming PC display is black

 Check the display power and display cables are securely plugged in at both ends.

-## The encoder is powered off ("no lights")

-The encoder (the topmost unit in the streaming rack) is powered by a lead inside the back of the streaming rack which may become disconnected.
-Ensure the mains lead is plugged in at both ends.

 ## No stream appears on the YouTube preview